jeremyfelt/Automatic-Featured-Image-Posts/readme.md

 ## Changelog

+### 0.4
+* Switched to use add_attachment action hook, possible avoidance of issues that I couldn't confirm, but could exist, in using wp_update_attachment_metadata
+* Code cleanup, formatting, standards

 ### 0.3
 * An option to assign the posts created through Automatic Featured Image Posts to any of your existing custom post types has been added.
 * General code cleanup & refactoring.